 Backpack and Contents All students are required to bring a backpack.
 Unacceptable backpacks include sack packs with drawstrings, small/ mini-zippered backpacks, etc. No backpacks with cartoons or characters are allowed.
 Students are not allowed to wear satchels, unless the student has their own laptop, iPad or tablet.
-GPA backpacks should be a solid color.
+GPA backpacks should be a solid color and have minimal design.
 GPA requires that the backpack has zippered compartments and is large enough to fit the following materials:

-- At least one 1 1⁄2 inch viewfinder binder

-- 3 textbooks

-- An independent reading book

-- Other necessary school supplies, as requested by classroom teachers
+- At least one 3-ring, 2-inch viewfinder binder - 3 textbooks - An independent reading book - Other necessary school supplies, as requested by classroom teachers